star-juniors/star-juniors.github.io/software/vs-code-tunnel.md

 If you follow this [SSH guide](/software/ssh) and configure your SSH, then you could automatically connect to new [Alma 9](/software/a9) machines and it will start server automatically for you, no need for the tunnel.
 You may proceed with [Step 5](#step5) using VS code Remote extension from you local machine

-However, it will not save the state of the machine (not persistent) - use `tmux` for background tasks.
+However, it will not save the state of the machine (not persistent) - use persistent terminal/session manager like [`tmux`](https://www.redhat.com/en/blog/introduction-tmux-linux) for background tasks.

-Some info here on [VS code remote SSH](https://code.visualstudio.com/docs/remote/ssh)
+Some source info here on [VS code remote SSH](https://code.visualstudio.com/docs/remote/ssh)

 ## How to Make Use of Tunnels in Visual Code Studio